 Can you spot any torn mesh?

 Accidentally catch your mesh in your zipper?
-Slap some mesh on the tear to keep those pesky mosquitos out of there.
+Slap a Tenacious Tape patch on the tear to keep those pesky mosquitos out of there.

 Floor or fly coating peeling or sticky?